New feature: HTB Academy Badges Learn More

 Start becoming familiar with common web application attacks and their implications.
 Don't worry if any of these terms sound foreign at this point; they will become clearer as you progress and apply an iterative approach to learning.

 It is imperative to study web applications in-depth and become familiar with how they work and many different application stacks.
 We will see web application attacks repeatedly during our Academy journey, on the main HTB platform, and in real-life assessments.
 Let's dive in and learn the structure/function of web applications to become better-informed attackers, set us apart from our peers, and find flaws that others may overlook.
-It is imperative to study web applications in-depth and become familiar with how they work and many different application stacks and types of applications.

 Sign Up / Log In to Unlock the Module